 Remember you have already endured the diagnosis process and survived…

 Anxiety & Depression – don’t just appear over night because we get told that we have Fibromyalgia or other Chronic Illness.

-We’ve probably all heard at least one of the following phrases at some stage during the diagnostic phase of our Chronic Illness, Fibromyalgia &/or CFS-ME &/or other Invisible Illness.
+We’ve probably all heard at least one of the following phrases at some stage during the diagnostic phase of our Chronic Illness, Ehler’s Danlos Syndrome Syndrome, Musculoskeletal Disorders, Fibromyalgia, CFS, ME &/or other Invisible Illness.

 ‘It’s all in your head’